 Miss Florence Marshall.
 Is she Miss Florence Elsie Marshall, 22, (1911-1997), the future head of Lady Margaret School, London?
 This is a bit of a longshot as the name Miss Florence Marshall was not uncommon, but it is the most intriguing idea we have for now and hinges on the presence of Mrs Lupton.
 Fellow table member Mrs Lupton’s husband Arnold Lupton, was a relation of Anne Lupton, who was a major benefactor of the school at the time of the dinner and the partner of the founding head, Enid Moberly Bell.
 The Leeds connection somehow may be important, as Mrs Arnold Lupton was born in Leeds and Florence’s first teaching job (albeit in 1935) was in Leeds and her mother was a Yorkshirewoman.
+But she did not move to London until 1947 well after the death of Mrs Arnold Lupton.

 We do need help here.
 She is bordering on being a Mystery Guest.
 Florence Elsie Marshall could fit, and thanks to Lady Margaret School, we have considerable details of her career. but there could well be stronger candidates out there – though we haven’t found them.
 The Lupton connection is a factor in her favour and being in education would work.
 We are already indebted to Lady Margaret School for providing considerable information on Florence, which we will add to this profile should she prove to be the right person.